 One of the things we love about this unique aquarium plant is its availability.
 You can easily find varieties in pet stores that sell aquarium plants or simply go online.
 There are many sellers online who retail varieties of the Java fern plant, you can source them from Petco, eBay or Amazon.
-They are very affordable and the prince ranges from $4 – 20 depending on the variety and type you want (single plant or mat).
+They are very affordable and the price ranges from $4 – 20 depending on the variety and type you want (single plant or mat).

-If you are searching for a perfect plant that is easy to plant, maintain and yet inexpensive then you should consider getting the Java fern as it ticks all the boxes.
+If you are searching for a perfect plant that is easy to plant, maintain, and yet inexpensive then you should consider getting the Java fern as it ticks all the boxes.
 It is one of the most sought after plants for aquascaping.
 This plant is hardy and undemanding, beautiful and it can live up to 2 years.
 Yay!

 Whether you’re an expert or a beginner in the work of fishkeeping, you can count on Java fern to deliver an enticing and decorative look to your home aquarium.